A&W Logo

 A&W Logo History

 A&W was originally a beer stand.
-And the first emblem of the company is dedicated to this drink.
-Since 1971, it has become the label for bottled beer.
-For 46 years of existence, the concept of the logo, developed in 1922, has not changed much.
-Mostly they were about color.
+The first emblem of the company is dedicated to this very drink.
+Since 1971, it has become a label for bottled beer.
+For 46 years of existence, the concept of the logo, developed in 1922, practically did not change.
+They are mainly concerned with the color.

-Since 1968, the emblem has changed significantly.
-The new image was no longer developed for popular beer but for a chain of restaurants that also sold beer in addition to fast food.
-The round shape was changed to oval, all inscriptions and symbols relating to beer were removed.
-Only the name of the A&W network remained.
+Since 1968, the emblem has undergone significant changes.
+The new image was no longer developed for a popular beer but for a chain of restaurants that sold beer in addition to fast food.
+The round shape was replaced by an oval one, and all inscriptions and symbols related to beer were removed.
+Only the name A&W remained.

 What is A&W?

-A&W is the name of an American chain of restaurants serving hamburgers and draft beer of their own production.
+A&W is the name of an American chain of restaurants offering hamburgers and draft beer made in-house.
 It was founded in 1923 in the United States and began as a beer kiosk opened by entrepreneurs Roy Allen and Frank Wright.
-The A&W logo used to only refer to beer, not fast food.
-It now trademarks and adorns the signs of more than 1,000 branded food outlets.
-It is also part of the name of Root Beer, a drink launched in 1919.
+The A&W logo used to refer only to beer, not fast food.
+It is now a trademark and adorns the signage of more than 1,000 branded food outlets.
+It is also part of the name of Root Beer, a beverage released in 1919.

 1919 – 1948